nasearle/publishing-build-tools/en/concepts/working-with-indexeddb/index.md

 When you define object stores, you can define how data is uniquely identified in the store using the primary key.
 You can define a primary key by either defining a key path, or by using a key generator.

-A  *key path*  is a property that always exists and contains a unique value.
+A  <em>*key path*</em>  is a property that always exists and contains a unique value.
 For example, in the case of a "people" object store we could choose the email address as the key path.

 <code></code>`
 upgradeDb.createObjectStore('people', {keyPath: 'email'});